code-saturne/code_saturne/doc/doxygen/user_guide/advanced_setup.md

 If the meshes at both sides of the interface are very different such that the joining fails, advanced joining parameters are available.
 However, modifying the mesh is more likely to succeed.
-The introduction of a somekind of buffer cells layer on both sides of the interface should be very valuable.
-Ideally, each of the two layers should have the same refinement and a constant azimutal step (this latter recommandation is relevant only for *unsteady rotor/stator* model).
+The introduction of some kind of buffer cells layer on both sides of the interface should be very valuable.
+Ideally, each of the two layers should have the same refinement and a constant azimuthal step (this latter recommendation is relevant only for *unsteady rotor/stator* model).

 Alternative rotor/stator coupling